vnchlsn/OsmoFold/README.md

 2. [LEA_4 motifs function alone and in conjunction with synergistic cosolutes to protect a labile enzyme during desiccation](https://www.biorxiv.org/content/10.1101/2024.09.04.611296v1.full.pdf)
 3. [Osmolyte-IDP Interactions During Desiccation](https://www.sciencedirect.com/science/article/pii/S1877117324001765?via%3Dihub)

 In short, OsmoFold will quantitatively asses the impact of several omsolytes on a given protein conformational change.
 Please note that OsmoFold does **not guarentee that said conformational change is physiologically relevant.** To put it simply, OsmoFold requires the existence of a known, binary conformational change in the protein(s) of interest.
 Additionally, it cannot rule out the presence of specific protein small molecule interactions, such as direct binding.
-In general, OsmoFold should be used to support experimental data, not replace it.
+In general, OsmoFold should be used to generate hypotheses or to support experimental data, not to replace it.

+*As of 27/08/25, the corresponding manuscript for OsmoFold has been accepted for publication and will soon be online.
+All data within was generated using OsmoFold 1.0.0.*

 [Try OsmoFold as a Colab Notebook](https://colab.research.google.com/drive/1qBnIIWq-4Z_YjWDEhtJ8wOgOXQpSbuPd?usp=sharing)